-Enjoy healthy and comforting Japanese hot pots, soups and stews at home with these easy step by step recipes.
+Enjoy healthy and comforting Japanese hot pots, soups and stews at home with these popular cold-weather recipes.
+They are easy to put together and perfect for weeknight dinners.

-From a vegetarian hot tofu dish, to a party-favorite shabu shabu, to a mildly spiced pressure cooker curry, here are 10 of my favorite cold-weather recipes to get you started.
+From a vegetarian hot tofu dish to a party-favorite shabu shabu, to a mildly spiced pressure cooker curry, here are 15 of my favorite cold-weather recipes to get you started.

 Slippery udon noodles, chicken, fish cake, mushrooms, vegetables cooked in donabe (Japanese earthenware pot) with a flavorful soup broth, Nabeyaki Udon is the ultimate noodle soup that cures the winter blues.
 Top if off with an egg and crispy shrimp tempura if you like.